lina2761991/Coursera-Data-Structures-University-of-California-San-Diego-certificate1-Algorithmics-Toolbox/README.md

 # week 4<br/>
 ## divide and conquer algorithm<br/>
 If you want to solve a problem using a divide-and-conquer strategy, you have to think about the following three steps: <br/>

 	1. Breaking a problem into smaller sub-problems. (divide part)<br/>
 	2. Solving each sub-problem recursively. (conquer part) <br/>
 	3. Combining a solution to the original problem out of solutions to sub-problems.
 The first two steps are the “divide” part, whereas the last step is the 	   “conquer” part.
-We illustrate this approach with a number of problems of progressing difficulty and then proceed to the programming challenges. (merge part)<br/>
+We illustrate this approach with a number of problems of progressing difficulty and then proceed to the programming challenges. (merge part)

 To use the divide and conquer algorithm, recursion is used. <br/>
 The complexity of the divide and conquer algorithm is calculated using the master theorem<br/>
 The master theorem is used in calculating the time complexity of recurrence relations (divide and conquer algorithms) in a simple and quick way. <br/>